Welcome to our store

 articles

 But what is Vitamin C and how does it differ from ascorbic acid?
 As a water-soluble vitamin, Vitamin C dissolves in water and then gets delivered to the body’s tissues.
-However, the body doesn’t store Vitamin C very well, and any excess leaves the body through the urine.1 Because of this, Vitamin C must be consumed every day through your diet or supplements to replenish the body’s needed supply.
+However, the body doesn’t store Vitamin C very well, and any excess leaves the body through the urine.[1]
+Because of this, Vitamin C must be consumed every day through your diet or supplements to replenish the body’s needed supply.
 Also, Vitamin C is what’s called an “essential nutrient.”
 This means your body can’t produce Vitamin C and must obtain it through food and, if needed, through supplements.
 So, what is ascorbic acid?
-Actually, the same thing!
-The scientific name for Vitamin C is L-ascorbic acid, and people often refer to both interchangeably.
+Ascorbic acid is a form of Vitamin C, and people often refer to both interchangeably.

 By now, you may want to dig a little deeper and have more questions, like what does Vitamin C do for the body and what is the best source of Vitamin C?
 If so, read on!